emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 **Our vision is to build a better worldwide social web**.

-**Our mission is to conquer the social web and be the best sharing platform by providing unique and innovative marketing tools and services, worldwide**.
+**Our mission is to conquer the social web and be the best sharing platform by providing unique and innovative marketing tools and services, worldwide.
+Help Publishers promote their web content online through innovation**.

 If you have a question or want to see what other awesome features we are building, you can <a href="http://twitter.com/emailit">Follow us on Twitter</a> and <a href="http://facebook.com/emailitpage">Like us on Facebook</a>!